 No. (2011) No. (2006) Action Summary of Implementation Progress Status Key Aspects for IWCM Review 26 Ground Water Study A study to determine the extent of groundwater and its suitability for urban supply were undertaken as part of the Water Supply Augmentation Options study.
 EHA (2008) found that the following groundwater sources should be considered (refer Section A7.3): Complete The Office of Water is currently preparing a water sharing plan for the north coast coastal sands.
 Any new data on groundwater resources should be considered as part of augmentation options.
 Alluvial aquifers associated with middle arm of the Tweed River system upstream of Bray Park.
 A likely short-term yield in the order of 50 L/s (4.32 ML/d) could potentially be exploited to improve the raw water feed quality to the Bray Park WTP from up to 7 bores constructed to 20 m deep; and Small-scale coastal dune sand supplies that occur on the coast.
 8 6 Procure Upgraded WTP at Tyalgum Council resolved to construct a membrane filtration plant at Tyalgum.
 The WTP is expected to be commissioned in November 2012.
 Complete - 9 - Investigate and determine requirement for upgrading the WTP at Uki The drinking water quality risks associated with Uki WTP were assessed as part of the development of the Drinking Water Quality Management Plan (DWQMP, Water Futures, 2010).
 Water Futures (2010) recommended that the filtration plant performance is validated prior to the risks being re-assessed.
 TSC will develop an operations manual for the Uki WTP defining critical control points and operational controls.
 In progress.
 Awaiting completion of DWQMP Outcomes of DWQMP.
-10 - Asset Management An Asset Engineer and Asset Officer were appointed in 2010 to progress asset management planning and improvements.
-The Assetic program is being Ongoing Limited rev reviewed a Limited review in IWCM Strategy required.
+10 control points and operational controls.
+Asset Asset Management Plan - Water Supply An Asset Engineer and Asset Officer were appointed in 2010 to progress asset management planning and improvements.
+The Assetic program is being implemented across Council for valuation and financial asset management and Water Unit assets are in the process of being added to the Assetic program.
+The pipeline renewal program has been updated using the AssetPlan decision support system with data currently being converted for use in Assetic for renewal modelling.
+Maintenance management, customer request, GIS, telemetry and SCADA, water quality and other data systems are being progressively developed to provide the matrix of inputs for asset management requirements.
+A risk-based maintenance strategy, risk-based pipeline renewal manual and an asset management manual have been developed for the Water Unit.
+The Water Supply Asset Management Plan was prepared in 2011.
+Ongoing Limited review in IWCM Strategy required.
 Will be reviewed as part of the Integrated Planning and Reporting Framework.